 Take in the Canadian Rockies from the Sky

-A Canadian Rockies helicopter tour is one of the best things you can do in Banff in May.
+Helicopter tours don’t run in Banff, but they do run in Canmore.
+Alpine Helicopters specializes in helicopter tours.
 If you thought the mountains were beautiful from the ground, just wait until you see them from a helicopter.
-There are plenty of different routes; check some of them out here.
+There are plenty of different routes; so make sure to check out their site.

 Bike the Legacy Trail

-In our opinion it’s the best way get from Canmore to Banff, and we ride it a few times per month.
+In our opinion, it’s the best way to get from Canmore to Banff, and we ride it a few times per month.
 Depending on pace, the ride from Canmore to Banff on the Legacy Trail can take anywhere between 1-3 hours one way.
 We love to ride the Legacy Trail from Canmore to Banff on a nice summer day in May and sometimes connect it with the Lake Minnewanka Loop for an epic day.
+You can rent bikes at GearUp in Canmore, Snowtips-Bactrax in Banff or get an e-bike rental at Rocky Mountain E Cruise in both Banff and Canmore.

 Is May a Good Time to Visit Banff?